roeeh/roeeh.github.io/_posts/2017-02-08-oneplus3-bootloader-vulns.md

 }
 ```

 Thus it sets some global flag located at `91989C10` (which we named `magicFlag`).
-By looking at the procedures which handle the format/erase fastboot command, we can clearly see `magicFlag` overrides the lock state of the device in several checks -- when flashing or erasing a partition:
+By looking at the procedures which handle the format/erase fastboot commands, we can clearly see `magicFlag` overrides the lock state of the device in several checks -- when flashing or erasing a partition:

 ```c
 // 'flash' handler